 How did visas change in South Korea in 2020?

-UK and US tourists can still come to South Korea without a visa, but you’ll still have to quarantine for 14-days like everyone else (more below).
+As far as I know, UK and US tourists can still come to South Korea without a visa, but you’ll have to quarantine for 14 days at a government facility at your own expense (more below).

-The EU recently announced (BBC Article) that they are placing Korea on their ‘safe travel destinations’ list and will allow Korean citizens to enter the EU.
+The EU announced in June 2020 (BBC Article) that they are placing Korea on their ‘safe travel destinations’ list and will allow Korean citizens to enter the EU.
 So, there is hope that Korea will remove EU countries from their suspended visa-free/visa-waiver list as well.

 If you’re already here on a tourist visa …